BAITC-Hacks/hack-d6c8dc81-finik/README.md

 Open the frontend at [http://localhost:5173](http://localhost:5173).
 The backend listens at [http://localhost:8000/api](http://localhost:8000/api) by default.

 For a production-style local backend start, build it first and then run `npm start` from `backend/`.

+## Deployment

+No deployed URL or deployment configuration is present in this repository.
+The documented target is local execution for the hackathon demo.

 ## Environment Variables